biganans/wawo/README.md

 #basic concept

 ###packet
-  a pakcet is basically a chunk of network bytes sequence, it is usually the basic transfer unit in between two sockets.
+  a pakcet is a chunk of network bytes sequence, it is a basic transfer unit in between two sockets
+  then the socket as a socket event dispather, will trigger

 ###socket
-  a socket is a packet transfer, we use socket to send packets to a remote socket, and receive packet from remote socket.
+  a socket is a packet transfer, we use it to send and packets to a remote socket, and receive packets from a remote socket.
-  once a a socket received a packet from remote end, or a error occured on this socket, as a socket event dispatcher, socket will trigger a socket event , and its listener would hear this socket event immediately. the listener would be a peer, or a socket proxy.
+  once a socket receives a packet from remote end, or a error occurs, then the socket as a socket event dispatcher will trigger a socket event , and then its listener would hear this socket event immediately. the listener would be a peer, or a socket proxy.

-  socket is a template class in wawo's implementation as below
+  socket is a template class in wawo's implementation

   by this way,
   you can easyly custom your own protocol implementation by inheriting Protocol_Abstract. and pass your own protocol class as template arguments to instance a new socket type.